 Penuma implants have high patient satisfaction rates based on a five-year study of hundreds of patients.
 The implant is placed through a small incision on the scrotum, and past data show that it does not interfere with your achievement of an erection.

 Comparing Implants and Longevity

 The longevity of the penile implant will depend on a number of factors.
 On average, implants used for erectile dysfunction typically last around 10 to 15 years.
 If the ED implant malfunctions, you will likely need another surgery to remove it or have it replaced.
 The Penuma penile implant is designed for longevity.
-See our chart below to understand more about the longevity of implants.

 More About Penuma